Immigration policy of South Korea: Korea as a receiving country

 After the 1988 Seoul Olympics, Korea opened its border to the general public, which resulted in increased exchanges with foreign countries.
 The United Nations declared Korea an official receiving country in 2007, and the number of foreigners in Korea grew from 390,000 in 1997 to 1,000,000 in 2007.
 Among these, temporary laborers were 630,000 and foreigners who married Korean nationals were 100,000.
-The number of illegal immigrants were 230,000.
+The number of undocumented immigrants were 230,000.
 The primary sending countries were mostly Asian, such as China, Vietnam, Mongolia, the Philippines, and Bangladesh; however, some immigrants come from Nigeria, Ghana, Russia and the U.S.

 Background

 The main reason new policies were implemented was the low birth rate in Korea and decrease in population.

 Economic growth

 Korea experienced government-initiated rapid economic growth beginning of the 1970s, known as the "miracle of Han River".
 Until the end of the 1980s, Korea sustained its development without foreign laborers due to sufficient labor.
 However, during the 1990s the low birth rate and growing payroll costs caused a labor shortage (especially in the voluntary sector).